-- The transitional provisions given in IAS 16 and IFRIC 1 and IFRIC 20 have not been given in Ind AS 16, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards. - 2 Different terminology is used in this standard, eg, the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit' and loss is used instead of 'Statement of comprehensive income'. - Paragraph 28 has been deleted since Ind AS 20, Accounting for Government Grants and Disclosure of Government Assistance, does not permit the option of reducing the carrying amount of an item of property, plant and equipment by the amount of government grant received in respect of such an item, which is permitted in IAS 20.
-However, to maintain consistency with paragraph numbers of IAS 16, this paragraph number is retained in Ind AS 16. - 4 The following paragraph numbers appear as 'Deleted' in IAS 16.
-In order to maintain consistency with paragraph numbers of IAS 16, the paragraph numbers are retained in Ind AS 16: - (i) paragraphs 32-33 - (ii) paragraph 64 - (iii) paragraph 77(c)-(d)
+- 1 The transitional provisions given in IAS 16 and IFRIC 1 and IFRIC 20 have not been given in Ind AS 16, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards.

+- 2 Different terminology is used in this standard, eg, the term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit' and loss is used instead of 'Statement of comprehensive income'.

+- 3 Omitted

+- 4 The following paragraph numbers appear as 'Deleted' in IAS 16.
+In order to maintain consistency with paragraph numbers of IAS 16, the paragraph numbers are retained in Ind AS 16:

+- (i) paragraph 4

+- (ii) paragraph 27

+- (iii) paragraphs 32-33

+- (iv) paragraph 64

+- (v) paragraph 77(c)-(d)

-- 5 Paragraphs 5 of Ind AS 16 has been modified, since Ind AS 40, Investment Property, prohibits the use of fair value model. - 6.
-Paragraph 12 of Appendix B has been modified and paragraph 13A of Appendix B has been added to provide guidance with regard to the requirements contained in the paragraphs 12 and 13.
+- 5 Paragraphs 5 of Ind AS 16 has been modified, since Ind AS 40, Investment Property, prohibits the use of fair value model.